Follow TV Tropes

 • Mind Wipe: Batman's fatal battle with Bill Jensen revealed his identity as Commissioner Bruce Wayne.
 Doctor Fate altered the public's memories so that two men were killed with Jensen: Batman and Commissioner Wayne.

-• Parents as People: Dick comes to terms that Batman wasn't perfect.
+• Parents as People: Dick comes to terms with the fact that Batman wasn't perfect.

 • Police Are Useless: When Wonder Woman decides to leave the court, security block her way.
-It results in how one would expect.
+The result is what one would expect.

 • Real Life Writes the Plot: This was inspired by the discovery and publication of the so-called Hitler Diaries around that same time period.